 The days may be getting shorter, but that doesn’t mean the sun won’t make an appearance!
 There’s no better way to experience the changing of the seasons than with a fresh walk around Caithness.
 The coast is as beautiful as ever, but the woodland walks are breathtaking this time of year!

 Children are back at school and people have returned to work after their summer holidays, so it’s a perfect time to enjoy some secluded parts of the Scottish North Coast.
 Long walks, sea air and harbours are even more fun when it feels like you’ve stumbled across a hidden corner of Scotland.

-See some wildlife that start showing their faces in Autumn – you might even catch some puffins before they head for open water!
+See some animals that start to show their faces in autumn – you might even catch some puffins before they head for open water!
 Deer put on a good show throughout September to November as they start their mating season and red squirrels start their foraging too.

 Comfort food at Mackays!